UPTokenizing/digitalIdentity/frontendBirthCertificate/README.md

     Server is running on port 5510

-  You can execute ctrl+C to exit
+  You can execute Ctrl + C to exit

 ## Deployment

-  Check the containers installed executing the following:
+  Check the containers installed by executing the following:

     sudo docker ps -a

-  Identify the container id of **frontendbirthcertificate** and set the following command:
+  Identify the container ID of **frontendbirthcertificate** and set the following command:

     sudo docker start <containerid>

-  Go into container **frontendbirthcertificate** by executing the following:
+  Go into the container **frontendbirthcertificate** by executing the following:

     sudo docker exec -it <containerid> /bin/bash